 6. Join an online chat group or find a therapist who specializes in infertility.
 I lived on TCOYF.com.
 Thank you, Ladies.
 I am still (mostly) sane, because of you. 🙂

 7. Other than that, I have no advice.
 And neither does anyone else!
 Everyone has their own journey and has to figure out their own path through this ridiculous morass.
 My path involved a horrible unending depression, my “Dark Days.”
 I would force myself to act normal every day for my high-powered job as an environmental attorney, only to sob uncontrollably in my car on my way home each night.
 I did this for YEARS.
 And that took a very heavy toll on me.
 I have permanent bags under my eyes now, as a result, which PISSES ME OFF EVEN MORE!
 Add insult to injury …

 At some point, though, and despite “ever-promising results” with egg quality through each successive round of IVF (and that one stupid goddamn “positive” on our 5th round, which made us keep going…) we had to quit.
-We were totally in debt, utterly exhausted, and beyond emotionally spent.
+We were totally in debt and having to look at decreasing it with the help of a company like CreditAssociates otherwise we would have been stuck in a pretty bad position, utterly exhausted, and beyond emotionally spent.

 The change happened suddenly for me.
 Lightning fast.
 I woke up one morning and flipped the switch.
 THWAP!
 Just like that, I was DONE.
 No more IVF.
 No more hope of having a child who was part me and part my perfectly-flawed hubby.
 That was an ideal I had been unable to let go of, but suddenly it was gone.
 As if I’d hosted the funeral and buried the child I couldn’t *naturally* have, forever.
 Poof!